 the violation was committed, the sanction if any imposed, the duration of the sanction, and the date the sanction was imposed.

 Privacy.
-The right to have his or her name or other personally identifiable information withheld from release to the public, the press, or others who are not directly involved in the case, by members of the Student Attorney General’s
+The right to have their name or other personally identifiable information withheld from release to the public, the press, or others who are not directly involved in the case, by members of the Student Attorney General’s

 Family Educational Rights and Privacy Act (FERPA).
 At least five business days prior to any hearing, the attorney or non-attorney advocate shall provide a signed certification affirming that they have read and understand (1) The Instrument of Student Judicial Governance, (2) Section 700.4.1 of the UNC Policy Manual, and (3) Information for Attorneys and Non-Attorney Advocates Participating in the Honor System.
 All documents are available from the Office of Student Conduct (studentconduct.unc.edu).